We give little thought to our neck until injury occurs.

 Some debilitating conditions, particularly soft-tissue injuries, are not well understood and may be difficult to medically document.
 Pinched nerves and whiplash, in particular, may be debilitating even as such injuries are questioned or challenged by employers.

-Consulting with an experienced workers’ compensation attorney in New Orleans, Covington or Raceland, is always best done as soon as possible when a work injury occurs.
+Consulting with an experienced neck injury lawyer in New Orleans, Covington or Raceland, is always best done as soon as possible when a work injury occurs.
 Workers’ compensation insurers aim to limit the cost of each claim.
 For them, it’s just business.
 For injured workers and their families, cost of care and rehabilitation, financial pressure, and worry and questions about quality of life can make it an overwhelming time.

 Common signs and symptoms of a neck injury include: